nico/clangtut/tut.markdown

     int 'int'
     identifier 'c'
     equal '='
-    numeric_constant '12'
+    numeric_constant '18'
     semi ';'
     r_brace '}'
     eof ''

-Note the `typedef char* __builtin_va_list;` that gets added through the predefine buffer.
-Also note the nicely formatted warning message `TextDiagnostics` gives us for free.
+Note the nicely formatted warning message `TextDiagnosticPrinter` gives us for free.
 You can also try feeding errorneous programs to `tut02`.
 As you'll see, some errors are detected, while others are not (yet).
 For example, try `input02.c`.

+Also note that this produces token `18` after `c` even on Apple systems (`input01.c` contains

+    #ifdef __APPLE__
+      12
+    #else
+      18
+    #endif

+).
+This is because we don't add the predefines returned by `TargetInfo::getTargetDefines()` to the preprocessor yet.

 Tutorial 03: Include files